-Shown as part of Yona Fischer homage exhibition Reading materials
+Shown in the Yona Fischer homage exhibition Reading Materials.

-Wall No. 2 (Times of Implosion) is a site specific sculpture which referred directly to a Byzantine burial cave from the 4th century AD which is located a few minutes walk from the Kupferman gallery, but locked to the public due to conservation decisions.
+Wall No. 2 (Times of Implosion) is a site specific sculpture which refers directly to a 4th century AD Byzantine burial cave located a few minutes walk from the Kupferman Gallery, but closed to the public due to conservation considerations.

-In the public performance Each Body to its Own Mater I opened the sculpture to the public allowing each person to explore his body's relationship with the statue freely.
-I’ve developed the potential that was discovered through this performative event more widely, in the exhibition Rehearsal space.
+In the public performance Each Body to its Own Matter I opened the sculpture to the public allowing each person to explore theirbody's relationship with the statue freely.
+I developed the potential that was discovered through this performative event more widely, in the exhibition Rehearsal Space.

 Times of Implosion (the 2020 version)